The mind works in mysterious ways. At least I know mine does. I claim to have an eating disorder. No it’s not anorexia.

 After getting me in the caring hands of hospital, she went to a hotel to get some rest.
 When she showed up at the hospital early the next morning I was dressed and sitting on the front steps.
 Seeing her drive up was the first time I remember anything.
 She wanted to know if they released me.
 I suppose I found my clothes, got dress and wondered out unnoticed.

 I went and got in the car and refused to go back inside.
 I don’t think I had any idea where I was.
 I’m not sure why I wouldn’t go back in, but I just wanted to see Austin, Texas.
-Eventually she explained that I wasn’t coming back in so we made our way back home.
+Eventually she explained to them that I wasn’t coming back in so we made our way back home.

 During that few days I lost about 25 lbs.
 That’s a lot for someone that only weighted about 150 at the time.